 4. Task-based Internship

-Internship in a startup or a small company can be an excellent way to getting industry exposure and get paid for it.
+Internship in a startup or a small company can be an excellent way of getting industry exposure and get paid for it.

 Small companies like to outsource some of the tasks to students that need more time and resource to complete in-house.
 A startup may not want to hire full-time tester and can outsource it to students to go through the test cases.